daurnimator/lua-psl/README.md

 ## Status

-  - This is a new project
+  - This project was started in late 2016
+  - Binds all functions available from libpsl up to the 0.17 release

 # Installation